Couples Meditation Exercises for Deeper Connection

 3. Notice your breath: Feel your breath flow for 1–2 minutes, no forcing needed.

-4. Sync with partner: Gently match your partner’s inhale and exhale.
+4. Sync with faction: Gently match your partner’s inhale and exhale.

 5. Breathe as one: Keep going for 5–10 minutes, nudging your focus back if it wanders.